Troubleshooting Common Slurm Job Issues#

 Problem#

 A Snakemake workflow may appear "frozen" despite ongoing activity.
-This is often due to a dependent job that has completed but remains marked as RUNNING
+This is often due to a dependent job that has completed but remains marked as RUNNING in Slurm.

 Example Scenario (MicroSeek Workflow)#